Back to Learn

 GARP sits between value and growth investing.
 You accept paying more than a deep-value investor, but you insist on real earnings growth to justify the price.

-Screen 3: Dividend value
+Screener 3: Dividend value

 Find dividend-paying stocks that are also valued attractively.